 Provide a $500 Residence Confirmation Deposit (payable to Saint Mary's University) and

-Return the "Wait-List agreement" to the Centre for Housing & Residence Life.
+Return the "Wait-List agreement" to the Housing & Residence.

 Your position on the wait-list will be determined by the date and time the University receives both your $500 deposit and your signed Wait-List Agreement.